Kiloutre/TekkenMovesetExtractor/README.md

 9. Now pick any stage and sit idle in it as we continue installing the rest of the needed programs.

 Note: Take note of what version of Tekken Tag 2 you have as there will be 2: US & EU.
 The US version requires an extra step I will detail later.

-### Tekken Moveset Extractor Install

-1. Go to the link provided in prerequisites and download **TekkenMovesetExtractor.zip** from the latest release.

-2. You can place this anywhere.
-It does not need to be in the same directory as Tekken.

-3. Do not run this as we have to configure our most important program first.

 ### Cheat Engine